Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

      "Integrated density of states"
 ```

+!!! example "Task 4.4 - Density of States Calculation"
+    Plot the density of states using the script provided.

+    ??? success "Final result"
+        TODO: Insert final result.

 ------------------------------------------------------------------------------

 Summary
 -------

 - In this lab we looked at how to calculate:
-    - k-point convergence in solids
+    - k-point convergence in solids.
-    - the electronic band structure of a solid
+    - the electronic band structure of a solid.
-    - the electronic density of states of a solid
+    - the electronic density of states of a solid.
 - We have seen how several calculations may be chained together where the
   output of one is used as an input for a subsequent calculation.
 - We have used the `bands.x` and `dos.x` codes from the Quantum Espresso